tin6150/covid19_care_capacity_map/README.devNotes.rst

 - multiple file will be tried method as done for previous data viz proj with mapbox.
 - maybe mood point now, dont actually need to upload to mapbox and generate tileset (though that may actually be faster?)

+- mapbox charge for storage and processing tileset, charge is per area covered.
+Single tileset with multiple layer of data may be cheaper than multiple tileset of single layer of data.  (check into details...)

 Algorithm and steps
 ===================